 What is the saver’s credit worth?

-If you want to use the credit when you file in 2021 — on your 2020 tax return — use the table below to see if your income would qualify you for the 50%, 20% or 10% credit.
+If you want to use the credit when you file your 2021 tax return, check the list below to see how much you can get:

 So how much can I get?